 Best for: People looking for great for task management and report generation

-Focus To-Do lets you make tasks and execute using the Pomodoro technique.
+Focus To-Do lets you make tasks and execute them using the Pomodoro technique.
 You can set tasks for the day and the time required for its completion.
 This app keeps track of the time elapsed and tasks completed.
-The detailed report can be generated with the data gathered over time.
+A detailed report can be generated with the data gathered over time.

 You can sign in and sync your tasks to different devices and share your report.
 Multiple tasks can be created and you can add them to the inbox within a set time.
 If you feel like switching from one task to another, you can do that by simply pausing the current task and focus on the second.

 The report is generated based on the daily task that you perform and the frequency of distractions.
 You can check your detailed report by clicking the report icon on the top right of the window and it would display daily, weekly, and monthly charts of Pomodoro events and completed tasks.

 The app is free for windows and offers a few in-app purchases.